iswky/jonkler-tanks/botHowTo.md

 ## Key Functions for Bot Implementation

 The bot in Jonkler Tanks is implemented through the `botMain` function, which is called when a bot is active in the game.
-This function is where the bot's behavior logic should be defined. **Also checkout `src/game/bot.c` and `src/game/math.c` for more details**.
+This function is where the bot's behavior logic should be defined. **Also checkout `src/game/bot.c` and `src/game/math.c` and many others for more details**.
 Below are the key functions available for controlling the bot:

 1. **shoot**
    Performs a shot.
 Use this function to enable the bot to attack.